maliniam/R/README.md

-Main repository for all R projects and associated files.
-Individual projects are also organized into separate branches.
+Branch for Data Visualization project completed in R using Gapminder data.
+Interactive dashboard created using flexdashboard package for RMarkdown.
+Dashboard includes data tables and interactive plotly graphics.

+Methods used for analysis include generation of descriptive statistics, correlation tests, simple linear regression, two sample t-test, one-way ANOVA and Bonferroni test.

 Email ammalinish@gmail.com for any code issues or questions.